->> Our priorities for the next four years
+Our priorities for the next four years

 Priority 3.
-We will develop our response model to ensure that we are providing the most effective response to incidents within Berkshire, ensuring that it is sustainable and provides value for money.
-Priority 4.
-We will review the incidents we attend and reconsider whether we should continue to go to those that do not form part of our core statutory responsibilities.
+We will develop our response model to ensure that we are providing the most effective response to incidents within Berkshire, ensuring that it is aligned to the risks identified, sustainable and provides value for money.

 We recognise that we are entrusted with public money and have a duty to spend it wisely.
-In order to ensure we provide our services efficiently we will seek to ensure that we deliver good value for money.
+We will ensure we provide efficient and effective services and provide good value for money.